mghpcsim/rtd-nese/docs/source/services.rst

 for NSF PIs up to 50 TB and larger allocations are available with hardware purchases.
 For getting access to an OSN bucket, see the `OSN allocations documentation <https://openstoragenetwork.readthedocs.io/en/latest/allocations.html#allocations>`_ for more information.

-If you are interested in purchasing NESE Disk storage services, contact ???

 NESE Tape
 ---------